-- Candidates should have fulfilled all (i) requirements for normal promotion to this rank.
-In addition, for special schools, successfully should have candidates completed a course of training in special education recognised by the Permanent Secretary. decision ofdirect The appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and is fully justifiable. (updated on 1 September 2021) - (ii) Starting from the 2000/01 school year, new school Principals should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.
+- Candidates should have fulfilled all requirements for normal promotion to this rank.
+In addition, for special schools, candidates should have successfully completed a course of training in special education recognised by the Permanent Secretary. decision of direct appointment of teachers to promotion rank must be supported by the majority of members of the Incorporated Management Committee and justifiable. (updated on 1 September 2021) - (ii) Starting from the 2000/01 school year, new school Principals should be limited to candidates holding a recognised local first degree plus teacher training in primary education (and special education in case of special schools), or equivalent qualifications.